 After a delicious lunch it was time to find us a manta ray.

+Coral Bay is one of the only places in the world where you can swim with manta rays all year round.
 The skipper and crew explained how they can recognise the manta rays through their patterns and markings found on their ventral side (their belly).
 They told us that we would be swimming behind the manta ray so as not to distress it.
 Their eyes are behind their horn-shaped cephalic fins located on either side of their mouth.

 Back into the water I followed the guide to where a manta ray was cruising along the sea bed.
 I was amazed at the size of the manta; its span was roughly 4 to 5 metres across.